(Cancer of the Urinary Bladder)

 - Find a local Oncologist in your town

 - The most common symptom of bladder cancer is bleeding in the urine (hematuria).

-- Cigarette smoking is the most significant risk factor, with smokers three to four times more likely to get the disease than nonsmokers.
+- Cigarette smoking is the most significant risk factor for bladder cancer, with smokers three to four times more likely to get the disease than nonsmokers.

-- The initial treatment for bladder cancer is transurethral resection (TURBT), which removes the tumor from the bladder through the urethra and provides information regarding stage and grade of the tumor.
+- The initial treatment for bladder cancer is transurethral resection of the bladder tumor (TURBT), which removes the tumor from the bladder through the urethra and provides information regarding both stage and grade of the tumor.

 - Low-grade superficial tumors (Ta) are treated with TURBT followed by an optional instillation of a chemotherapy medication in the bladder to reduce recurrence rates.
 These tumors have high recurrence rates but a very low chance of progression to higher stages.

 - High-grade T1 tumors have high chances of recurrence and progression and may need additional treatment in the form of BCG or chemotherapy instillation in the bladder.
-Patients unresponsive to these may be best treated by radical cystectomy.
+Patients unresponsive to these may be best treated by radical cystectomy (bladder removal).

-- Radical cystectomy provides the best chances of cure in patients with muscle invasive disease.
+- Radical cystectomy provides the best chances of cure in patients with muscle invasive bladder cancer.

-- Chemotherapy is used in patients with metastatic disease at presentation or those in which bladder cancer cells are present outside the bladder wall or in lymph nodes during radical cystectomy.
+- Systemic, usually intravenous chemotherapy is used in patients with metastatic disease at presentation or those in which bladder cancer cells are present outside the bladder wall or in lymph nodes during radical cystectomy.

 What is the bladder?